Skip to content

 extends mutates fun append(self: StringBuilder, s: String);

-Extension mutation function for the StringBuilder.
+Extension mutation function for the StringBuilder type.

 Appends a String s to the StringBuilder.